Preparing for your floatWhat you can expect, and what is expected of you

 We will guide you through it

 Read the information on this page and watch the instruction video – this should make things clear.
-If you have any concerns or questions, you could also check out our FAQ page.
-Feel free to give us a call or email, and we’d be happy to help.
+If you have any concerns or questions, you could also check out our FAQ page and feel free to give us a call or email, we’d be happy to help.

-Even if you have tried floating at a different float centre, you may find some slight differences, so we still suggest you review the information below before you come.
+Even if you have tried floating at a different float centre, you may find some slight differences, so please do absorb the information here before you come.

 What not to do before your float